 Asia House, 63 New Cavendish Street, London W1G 7LP

-Richard Wilding, co-curator of the exhibition ‘Departures’, is a photographer and film-maker specialising in the documentation of heritage and cultural identity in the Middle East.
+Richard Wilding, co-curator of the exhibition ‘Departures’, is a photographer, film-maker and writer specialising in the documentation of heritage and cultural identity in the Middle East.
 In this illustrated talk he contrasts the objectives and legacy of historical photographers with his own contemporary work in the region.

 During the nineteenth century, exciting new archaeological discoveries in Egypt and Mesopotamia generated great enthusiasm in Europe for images and written accounts of the Orient.
 Following the invention of photography in 1839, the Middle East was the first region outside of Europe and the USA subjected to detailed photographic surveys of landscape, architecture and people.